Call for abstracts

 - Abstracts can be submitted in English or French.
 Please note that the meeting encourages the participation of national and international colleagues, and that English will be the working language during the event.
 Abstracts will not be translated.

-- Notifications of acceptance will be sent during the week of June 17, 2019.
+- Notifications of acceptance will be sent at the latest on July 10th, 2019.

 Oral presentations in plenary are approximately 15 minutes, including questions.
 Abstracts for oral presentations must be in the form of a text of no more than 500 words.